Niklas2501/BachelorThesisPublic/README.md

 * 2x ZOTAC GeForce GTX 1080 Ti 11GB (the source code expects that two graphics cards are available)

 ## Data
-Due to the high storage requirements, the raw data cannot be made available here.
-Therefore only the preprocessed data and the final trained neural network have been uploaded.
+Due to the high storage requirements, the raw and preprocessed data cannot be made available here.
+These data can be downloaded [here]() separately.